fadc80/ionic-5-stars-worker/README.md

 # Ionic-5-Stars-Worker

-Ionic trainnig project for searching and assessing freelancers.
+Experimental Ionic app for searching and assessing freelancers.

 ### Product Purpose

 Helping you find well evaluated workers such as electricians, plumbers and housekeepers.

-### Major Features
+### Features

-TODO: Add features
+* Search by criteria
+* Customer comments
+* Five-star rank

 ### Prototype